 For a component that performs detailed logging across an entire application:

-A logging function increases the maintainability and reach of unit testing allows more functions to be reached by testing.
-This avoids making things less secure to provide access to test tools.
+A logging increases the maintainability and reach of unit testing: it allows more functions to be reached by testing because the log is an output interface that is reachable by components that do not touch the UI.
+Exposing internal functionality via logging avoids making internal APIs less stable in order to provide access to test tools.

 Logging reduces future costs in these areas: